-There are some alarming stats out there on the impact of pests on business.
-55% of all businesses report losing at least one working day per year as a result of infestation and two fifths of all infestations last for over two weeks — a timespan that causes huge financial and reputational damage to any food business.
+There are some alarming statistics out there on the impact of pests on business.
+55% of all businesses report losing at least one working day per year as a result of a pest infestation and two fifths of all pest infestations last for over two weeks — a lengthy duration of time which would cause huge financial and reputational damage to any food business.

-The problem is a frustrating one for anyone involved in managing facilities in the food industry.
+The problem is a frustrating one for anyone involved in managing facilities in the food industry, especially when food safety is key.
 Many organisations have preventive measures in place, but they still struggle to stop infestations because they don’t have the resources to monitor facilities 24/7.

-All of this information is then recorded on the secure myRentokil portal — a unique, online 24/7 reporting system that enables organisations to track trends and identify new risks across their operations in real-time.
+All of this information is then recorded on the secure myRentokil online customer portal — a unique, 24/7 reporting system that enables organisations proactively manage pests infestations by tracking trends and identify new risks across their operations in real-time.

 In the future, it’s likely that the availability of new data collected by systems like PestConnect will lead to greater collaboration across the whole food industry.